How Much Does it Cost to Become a Doctor in the UK in 2025

 How much does it cost the UK government to train a doctor?

-What is the cost of tuition fees for medical school in the UK?
+How much are tuition fees for international medical students in the UK?

 How long does it take to become a doctor in the UK?